vovkos/jancy/README.rst

 	reactor m_uiReactor
 	{
 		m_title = $"Target address: $(m_addressCombo.m_editText)";
+		m_localAddressProp.m_isEnabled = m_useLocalAddressProp.m_isChecked;
 		m_isTransmitEnabled = m_state == State.Connected;
-		// ...
+		...
 	}

 	m_uiReactor.start();
-	// ...
+	// now UI events are handled inside the reactor...

 	m_uiReactor.stop();
+	// ...and not anymore

 This, together with the developed infrastructure of *properties* and *events*, is perfect for UI programming!

 Scheduled Function Pointers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assign a *scheduler* before passing a function pointers as a callback of some sort (completion routine, event handler, etc).
-This way you can elegantly place the execution of your callback in the correct environment -- for example, into context of a specific thread:
+*Schedulers* allow you to elegantly place the execution of your *callback* (completion routine, event handler, etc) in the correct environment -- for example, into the context of a specific thread:

 .. code:: cpp